-Consists of sub-courses in: Development of the Army, Service Opportunities, Applied Marksmanship, Psychology of Leadership, Leadership and Small Unit Leaders' Problems, Seminar in Leadership and Management, Applied Methods of Instructions, Applied Map Reading, Leadership Development, and Drill, and Introduction to Leadership Development 4.
+Consists of sub-courses in: Development of the Army, Service Opportunities, Applied Marksmanship, Psychology of Leadership, Leadership and Small Unit Leaders' Problems, Seminar in Leadership and Management, Applied Methods of Instructions, Applied Map Reading, Leadership Development 4.

 Offers sub-courses in: Military Occupational Specialty (MOS) Study, Advanced Methods of Instruction, Staff Functions and Procedures, Army and Its Role in National Development, Review of Advanced Map Reading, and Leadership Development and Drill.